 While enterprises – big or small are fast adapting to Enterprise Mobility, they are also finding it difficult to manage mobile devices.
 Android devices, after iOS devices, are preferred in the enterprises for work.
 Previously, Device Administration API which was available for Android 2.2 and was released in 2010, was used by the organization to have a support system for the enterprise applications.

-In 2014 Google initiated Android Enterprise also known as “Android for Work” (AfW) with Android Lollipop (5.0) – an improved framework for managing the devices, in which it facilitated the differentiation of personal & work data and enhanced security.
+In 2014 Google initiated Android Enterprise also known as “Android for Work” (AfW) with Android Lollipop (5.0) – an improved framework for managing the devices, which facilitated the differentiation of personal & work data and enhanced security.
 Thereafter, in 2015, with the release of Android 6.0, AFW is available and is being consistently improved with every incremental Android release for granular control over data and apps.

 Recently, Google has renamed “Android for Work” to simply “Android”.
-It is an umbrella term that includes management and security features available in every recent Android OS releases.
+It is an umbrella term that includes management and security features available in every recent Android OS release.
 However, when we’re talking about the specific functionality of Android in a business setting, we may refer to it as “Android enterprise” or “Android in the enterprise”.
 Likewise, when talking about managing business apps in Google Play, we may refer to it as “managed Google Play”.
 Your services and pricing remain the same. ”

-Work-managed device – For Company-Owned Devices – It is for devices owned by corporates and given to employees as well and are strictly used for work purposes only.
+Work-managed device – For Company-Owned Devices – It is for devices owned by corporates and given to employees as well and is strictly used for work purposes only.
 Admins can manage the device completely and apply all the applicable policy control.

-COSU – For Company-Owned Single-Use Devices – It is applied to the devices which are used as Digital Signage, Kiosks as an e.g. for a single use case.
+COSU – For Company-Owned Single-Use Devices – It is applied to the devices which are used as Digital Signage, Kiosks as an e.g. for a single-use case.
 Admin can lock such devices and restrict its usage to a single or a limited set of apps.

 MAM – It enables the organization to distribute public & private apps to a wide range of Android devices including legacy devices i.e. v5.0 and below.
 It does not include other device management features.